Scholarships for first-time freshmen

 Complete and official scholarship guidelines can be found at: wallawalla.edu/oag.

 |Semifinalist (WWU Merit Award)||$1,500**|

 |Commended Student (WWU Merit Award)||$1,000**|

 *100% tuition for two years and 50% tuition for two additional years if the student maintains a 3.80 cumulative GPA at WWU.
-Recipient not eligible for other academic scholarships including the Out-of-Area Grant; recipient is eligible for leadership scholarships.
+Recipient is eligible for leadership scholarships, but not eligible for other academic scholarships, including the Out-of-Area Grant.

 **Fully renewable for three additional years if student maintains a 3.80 cumulative GPA at WWU.
 Recipient also eligible for GPA or ACT/SAT scholarship and the Achievement Bonus.

 Complete and official scholarship guidelines can be found at: wallawalla.edu/national-merit-scholarship.

 Walla Walla University awards a scholarship to entering freshmen who served in selected leadership roles during their junior and senior years.
 To validate this award, evidence of the office held must be submitted to Enrollment Services.
 Students may qualify for more than one Excellence in Leadership award up to a total of $1,500.

 |Senior Class President||$1,350|

 |Yearbook Assistant Editor||$825|